-dnssec-keys defines DNSSEC keys: if used with the initial-key keyword, keys are kept up to date using RFC 5011 trust anchor maintenance, and if used with static-key , keys are permanent. managed-keys is identical to dnssec-keys ; this option is deprecated in favor of dnssec-keys with the initial-key keyword, and may be removed in a future release. trusted-keys defines permanent trusted DNSSEC keys; this option is deprecated in favor of dnssec-keys with the static-key keyword, and may be removed in a future release. view defines a view. zone defines a zone.
+server sets certain configuration options on a per-server basis. statistics-channels declares communication channels to get access to named statistics. trust-anchors defines DNSSEC trust anchors: if used with the initial-key or initial-ds keyword, trust anchors are kept up to date using RFC 5011 trust anchor maintenance, and if used with static-key or static-ds , trust anchors are permanent. managed-keys is identical to trust-anchors ; this option is deprecated in favor of trust-anchors with the initial-key keyword, and may be removed in a future release. trusted-keys defines permanent trusted DNSSEC keys; this option is deprecated in favor of trust-anchors with the static-key keyword, and may be removed in a future release. view defines a view. zone defines a zone.